 Bronze has long dominated the world of arts as a prime material for sculpture.
-It has become a common place material in statues seen in museums and even homes, and ABA Moving for one is no newbie to dealing with this metal.
-They are well equipped and ready to take all of the precautions necessary to ensure that Bronze products are transported safely.
-The process starts with a wrapping of the statue in bubble wrap and protective blankets to ensure the item receives no physical damage while in transport.
+It has become a common place material in statues seen in museums and even homes, and ABA Moving, for one, is no newbie to dealing with this metal.
+They are well equipped and ready to take all the precautions necessary to ensure that Bronze products are transported safely.
+The process starts with wrapping the statue in bubble wrap and protective blankets to ensure the item receives no physical damage while in transport.

-Wood sculptures are more susceptible to scratches and breakage than the previous two types, while still being possibly quite heavy.
-Extra care must be taken to avoid mishap.
+Wood sculptures are more susceptible to scratches and breakage than the previous two types while still being possibly quite heavy.
+Extra care must be taken to avoid mishaps.